 Until ongoing clinical trials are completed, it is the physician’s decision on how he/she intends to manage minimally abnormal Pap smears based on best available evidence.
 Hence, the physician’s advice on whether or not to perform additional tests or treatments becomes crucial.

 Prevention of Cervical Cancer

 The main preventive measure against cervical cancer is HPV vaccination.
 The two vaccines that are approved for use in Singapore are Gardasil and Cervarix.
 The recommended age range for vaccination in Singapore is between the ages of 9 and 26 years old for both men and women.
-The vaccine is given in 3 doses within a period of six months.
+The vaccine is given in three doses within a period of six months.
 Women can avail of SGD $400 for the vaccination from their Medisave account through the Medisave400 plan.

-It should be emphasised, however, that all women age 25 years and above and who are sexually active should still get a routine Pap smear done once every three years, even after being vaccinated.
+It should be emphasised, however, that all women aged 25 years and above and who are sexually active should still get a routine Pap smear done once every three years, even after being vaccinated.
 The vaccine only accords protection from HPV-16 and HPV-18, which are the most common types.
 There are still 30 percent of cervical cancer causes which are not protected by the vaccine.